Supported Kubernetes versions in Azure Kubernetes Service (AKS)

 What happens when a user scales a Kubernetes cluster with a minor version that isn't supported?

-For minor versions not supported by AKS, scaling in or out should continue to work, but there are no Quality of Service guarantees, so it's highly recommended to upgrade to bring your cluster back into support.
+For minor versions not supported by AKS, scaling in or out should continue to work.
+Since there are no Quality of Service guarantees, we recommend upgrading to bring your cluster back into support.

 Can a user stay on a Kubernetes version forever?